odinuv/web/en/apv/articles/sql-join/index.md

 {% endhighlight %}

 So it will probably return no rows at all.
 And this is very likely something you don't want to do.
-Therefore I suggest that you don't use NATURAL join and always be explicit about the columns you want to use in your condition.
+Therefore I suggest that you don't use a NATURAL join and are always explicit about the columns you want to use in your condition.

 ### Joining more than two tables
 A single `JOIN` operator can join only two tables.
-If you want join more than two tables you simply take advantage of the rule that *a result of join is a table* as well.
+If you want to join more than two tables, you simply take advantage of the rule that *a result of a join is a table* as well.
 If you want to select all `person`s with all their `contact`s and their `contact_type`s, you would use:

 {% highlight sql %}